-New for Fall 2018: All secondary components of a course, such as discussion sections, must begin on the designated start times of the new schedule.
+All secondary components of a course, such as discussion sections, must begin on the designated start times of the new schedule.
 Section space requested to begin at a non-designated start time will be declined.
 Sections do not need to use the entire block and may end earlier than the entire 75-minute block.
-For more information, including a list of designated start times, see the faculty legislation on the Fall 2018 Schedule Change.
+For more information, including a list of designated start times, see the faculty legislation on the Revised FAS Schedule.

 Requesting section space

 1. ACCESS: Course Heads and Head Teaching Fellows should submit requests for discussion section space on RoomBook.
 Select "FAS" and log in using your Harvard Key.
-Hover over "Reservations" in the top menu and select "Academic Request" from the drop-down menu.
-If you do NOT have access, “guest” will appear on the right-hand side instead of your name.
+Select "Create a Reservation" in the left-hand menu and select "Academic Request" from the list of reservation templates.
+If you do NOT have access, you will not see any options for reservations.
 To obtain RoomBook access, please email email@example.com.

 2. MAKING A RESERVATION: For instructions on how to use RoomBook, see https://roombook.harvard.edu/request-room.
 Note all sections and course-related events must be requested via the Academic Request template.
 For a robust list of FAS classrooms, classroom attributes, and scheduler contact information for many of the classrooms in the FAS inventory go to “Room Information” on Media Services’ website.